 def Show_Text(e):

-By running the above code we get the following output we see a widget is created.
-In starting there is no text on the widget when we move the cursor over the widget we get some text “life is short/Do what you love”.
+In starting there is no text on the widget when we move the cursor over the widget we get some text “Life is short/Do what you love”.

-Widget is component of the Graphical user interface which show the information from which user can interact with the operating system.
+The widget is a component of the Graphical user interface which shows the information from which the user can interact with the operating system.
 The event occurs in the widget.

 from tkinter import *